IshaNagar1/IshaNagar1.github.io/_posts/2026-03-30-third-post.md

 All of these emotions are valid.
 **There is no one correct or incorrect way to feel.**

 The world is largely designed for people with typical hearing.

-Because of that, there can be an unspoken pressure to fit into what is considered “normal.”
+Because of this, there is an unspoken pressure to fit into what is considered “normal.”
 Many individuals, including myself, have felt that pressure.

 It can make you question your identity, and even try to justify why you’re not “normal” because of your hearing loss.